modir/using-laminas-framework-book/version2/docs/forms.md

 * `addElements()` private method will contain the actual code for adding form elements and will be called by the constructor.

-I> We put the field creation logic into the `addElements()` private I> method to better structure the form model's code.
+> We put the field creation logic into the `addElements()` private
+> method to better structure the form model's code.

 The code of the `ContactForm` class is presented below: